-Jim Retzke, president of the Fallen Soldier March nonprofit organization, said recent confusion surrounding the discontinuation of the Nine-Mile March led many community members to believe the Fallen Soldier March was ending as well.
+Jim Retzke, president of the Fallen Soldiers March nonprofit organization, said recent confusion surrounding the discontinuation of the Nine-Mile March led many community members to believe the Fallen Soldiers March was ending as well.

 That’s not the case, said Retzke.

-“The Fallen Soldiers March is an active 501(c)(3) nonprofit organization that is alive and thriving,” said Retzke.
+“The Fallen Soldiers March is an active nonprofit organization that is alive and thriving,” said Retzke.

-In fact, the Second Annual Motorcycle Poker and Bug Run will be held Saturday at Snow White Drive-In to benefit the Fallen Soldiers March.
+In fact, the second annual Motorcycle Poker and Bug Run will be Saturday at Snow White Drive-In to benefit the Fallen Soldiers March.